People who turn down offers of housing should be put to end of waiting list - Casey

 Presidential nominees criticise Peter Casey’s comments on the Traveller community

-DEBATE: Presidential candidates gather before the Virgin Media debate on Wednesday.
-Photograph: Nick Bradshaw
+Presidential candidates gather before the Virgin Media debate on Wednesday Photograph: Nick Bradshaw

 Presidential candidate Peter Casey has said people who turn down “free houses” should be put to the bottom of the housing list.